SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-   - If you receive an InProgress message, you can hit refresh to see the final status.
+   - If you receive an In Progress message, you can hit refresh to see the final status.
    - If you receive a success message, you can proceed to the next task.
    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.